What to Do in San Francisco in 3 Days + Travel Tips

 Where to Eat in San Francisco

-When I visited SF I was not a vegetarian and ate a lot of fast food – read Andi´s tips about good places to eat vegetarian in San Francisco.
+When I visited SF I was not a vegetarian and ate a lot of fast food -now, those times are over and I am eating only vegetarian and vegan food, so I do not have any great places I can suggest.
+However, read Andi´s tips about good places to eat vegetarian in San Francisco.

-As a boat lover a cruise in SF is of course one of my top tips.
+As a boat lover, a cruise in SF is, of course, one of my top tips.
+Is there anything better than getting around via boat?
 Enjoy the beach area at the Bay with great views at the Golden Gate Beach.
 Why not book a cruise and see SF from a different perspective.
+For about an hour you will under the Golden Gate Bridge, pass famous Alcatraz Island – an audio commentary will tell you more about San Francisco’s history and the attractions you pass.

 It was apparently very obvious that I was a tourist so I did not even have to ask for a picture, it was just offered to me.
 Thanks to that friendly, dear cable car driver, I will always have that special memory of the cable cars.

-When hearing Twin Peaks, I still think about the movie Twin Peaks, though these two hills are not scary at all.
+When hearing Twin Peaks, I still think about the movie Twin Peaks, though these two hills, with an elevation of about 925 feet (282 m), are not scary at all.
 Instead, they offer the best view in town (unfortunately, it was very foggy when I visited, so my view was not as awesome as it should have been).
+On a clear day, you can even see the Golden Gate Bridge, Bay Bridge, and Alcatraz from up there.

 I am one of those tourists/travelers who really thought that it was possible to book an Alcatraz ticket once I was in SF.
 Well, no it was not.
-It was actually sold out for 4-5 weeks in advance.
+I was told to book in advance but I thought, I knew better and people exaggerate.
+But it was actually sold out for 4-5 weeks in advance.

-Do not make the mistake of ignoring this.
+Do not make the mistake of ignoring the tip with booking early.
 Normally, booking two weeks in advance would be fine to get some tickets and explore the infamous prison.

-The Golden Gate Park was my favorite place to chill.
+Golden Gate Park was my favorite place to chill.
 There was so much going on (older ladies doing a rollerskating dance) and plenty of places to see and rest, that it should be on your itinerary.
+Also, I am a fan of flowers and the flower arrangements and the relaxed atmosphere makes it perfect after all the walking.
+It has a similar shape of Central Park but is actually way bigger.

-Fisherman´s Wharf is a popular area in San Francisco with many restaurants, hotels, and little shops.
-You can also do boat and city cruises from here and it is one of the must-see areas.
+Fisherman´s Wharf is a popular tourist area on the northern waterfront with many restaurants, hotels, and little shops.
+You can also do boat and city cruises from here and it is one of the must-see areas in SF.

 If I could turn back the hands of time I would have done a segway tour here.